University of Washington: 20th-century expansion

+The University of Washington has a long history with civil rights starting from 1874, through 1899 with civil activism and through 1968 to 1975.
+This era was also marked by high levels of student activism, as was the case at many American universities.
+Much of the unrest focused around civil rights, actively seen when football coach Jim Owens suspended four Black football players on October 30, 1969, for "[a] lack of commitment to the team," after which activists demanded Owen's resignation and the rest of the black football players on the team refused to play.
+For a time, activists had been passionate as to incite a response from school administration to occupy the campus after the activists harmed 17 persons.
+African American Dr. Robert Flennaugh was appointed to the UW Board of Regents on March 25, 1970 and later on June 22 the University of Washington Daily eliminated gender-based help ads.
+Activism peaked in 1975 when 2,000 students protested university hiring practices on the campus through May 13 and 14.
+Further opposition to the Vietnam War occurred, and in response to anti-Vietnam War protests by the late 1960s, the University Safety and Security Division became the University of Washington Police Department.
+On June 29, 1969, a bomb detonated on campus, causing $100,000 in damages and no injuries.
+No group claimed responsibility for the incident.

 Odegaard instituted a vision of building a "community of scholars", convincing the Washington State legislatures to increase investment in the university.
 Washington senators, such as Henry M. Jackson and Warren G. Magnuson, also used their political clout to gather research funds for UW.
 The results included an increase in the operating budget from $37 million in 1958 to over $400 million in 1973, solidifying UW as a top recipient of federal research funds in the United States.
 The establishment of technology giants such as Microsoft, Boeing and Amazon in the local area also proved to be highly influential in the UW's fortunes, not only improving graduate prospects but also helping to attract millions of dollars in university and research funding through its distinguished faculty and extensive alumni network.